Everything You Ever Wanted to Know About Hearses

-Everyone has questions about the death industry.
-It’s natural to wonder about macabre curiosities (and sometimes practical necessities) such as hearses.
+Everyone has questions about the death industry, and it’s perfectly natural to wonder about macabre curiosities (and sometimes practical necessities) such as hearses.

 How many people can ride in a hearse?
 Do you have to “pay” for the use of a hearse?
-Do you have a special driver’s license to drive a hearse?
+Do you have to have a special license to drive a hearse?

 What Is a Hearse?